bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 You were better at the latter, if I recall correctly.
 You could always find a place to squeeze into, and you stopped that game at some point?"

 "Well, yeah..."
-Adrex had to contemplate why that actually was.
+Adrex had to contemplate why that was exactly.
 He had been good at finding hiding spots... or at least better than his one head taller brother had.

 "Guess he wasn't as good at it - I don't know?"